etagreta/etagreta.github.io/README.md

 I am a PhD student in the [Mathematics Department at the University of Genova](https://www2.dima.unige.it/), working under the supervision of [Pino Rosolini](https://www.dima.unige.it/~rosolini/).
 I am interested in logic, category theory, and theoretical computer science.

+I am a member of Genova Logic group

 GLG e ITACA

 ### Research